Debt Validation vs Debt Settlement

 Debt settlement can help you reduce the debt that you owe.
 You can minimize your payments or even have a debt closed by making a lump sum payment of a negotiated price.

 Now that you know the differences between debt validation vs debt settlement, it becomes clear that both of these debt options are valid and can be effective in certain situations.
 To understand the route that is best for you, and determine if debt validation or debt settlement is really worth it, take careful inventory of your financial circumstances.

 Debt validation is a good option if your debt has been sold from the original creditor.
 When someone purchases a debt, they often don’t have a ton of information about it and often times you can benefit from debt invalidation.
 When they begin to collect a debt, they will sometimes have the wrong amount or be attempting to collect from someone that has a similar name.
 Seeking debt validation can help to reduce or even eliminate the debt, if the new creditor doesn’t have the necessary information.

 Debt settlement may be the right path for people who aren’t making payments on their debt and have multiple missed payments on their credit report.
-For these people, debt settlement can be an effective option.
+For these people, a debt settlement program can be an effective option.
 Creditors can see that the debtor isn’t likely to make payments unless they negotiate, and therefore may be much more likely to settle the debt for less than owed.

 If you find yourself in either of these positions, debt validation or debt settlement may be a good stop on your road to financial freedom.